BRIEF HISTORICAL OVERVIEW:

 • Head too flat.

-• Flesh-colored nose, eyelids and lips (ladre).
+• Nose, eyelids and lips of flesh color (ladre).

-• Defect in teeth, absence of teeth.
+• Defective teeth, absence of teeth.

-• Eyes too big or too light.
+• Eyes that are too large or too light.

 • Prominent eyes.

-• Defective gaits.
+• Defective gait.

 DEFECTS LEADING TO EXCLUSION :